msberends/AMR/index.md

 - Provides an **all-in-one solution** for antimicrobial resistance (AMR) data analysis in a One Health approach
-- **Peer-reviewed**, used in over 175 countries, cites over 100 times, available in 28 languages
+- **Peer-reviewed**, used in over 175 countries, cited over 100 times, available in 28 languages
 - Generates **antibiograms** - WISCA for empiric coverage estimates, or traditional/syndromic for AMR surveillance